DenserAI Logo

 Think about the questions or comments people are likely to have.
 It means guessing what they'll ask, from simple questions about what you offer to more specific ones that need detailed answers.

-This ensures that your chatbot can handle and respond to what your visitors might want to know.
+Preparing these potential questions ensures your chatbot can handle and respond accurately to what users are likely to ask.

 Step 4: Create Your Bot's Replies